yiisoft/form/docs/guide/en/validation-rules-enrichment.md

 # Validation rules enrichment

-Enrichment of the fields from validation rules is the concept allowing:
+Enrichment of the fields from validation rules is the concept / extension point allowing:

 - provide extra configuration / parameters depending on validation rules in the class implementing `Yiisoft\Form\ValidationRulesEnricherInterface`;